stevearc/overseer.nvim/doc/guides.md

 - `${config:*}` variables
 - `${command:*}` variables
 - The `${defaultBuildTask}` variable
-- Custom problem matcher patterns may fail due to differences between JS and vim regex (notably vim regex doesn't support non-capturing groups `(?:.*)` or character classes inside of brackets `[\d\s]`).
-Most built-in matchers have already been translated.
+- Custom problem matcher patterns may fail due to differences between JS and vim regex (notably vim regex uses a different syntax for non-capturing groups `(?:.*)` and doesn't support character classes inside of brackets `[\d\s]`).
+Built-in matchers have already been translated.
-- [Output behavior](https://code.visualstudio.com/docs/editor/tasks#_output-behavior) (probably not going to support this)
 - [Run behavior](https://code.visualstudio.com/docs/editor/tasks#_run-behavior) (probably not going to support this)